ALL STAR GAMES: 1976, 1996 WORLD SERIES: 1980, 1983, 1993 (1 W, 2 L) ARTIFICIAL TURF: 1971-2003 (always)

 CINEMA: Veterans Stadium was featured in Stealing Home (1988) starring Mark Harmon and Jodie Foster, and Invincible (2006), starring Mark Wahlberg.

 Helped by the acquisition of Pete Rose, in 1980 the Phillies won their first World Series title.
 They won the National League pennant in 1983 and 1993, and in the following years struggled to challenge the Braves' dominance of the NL East.
 Curt Schilling's arm and Bobby Abreu's bat just weren't enough to carry the team, and those two stars eventually departed.
-In 2007, finally, the Phillies won the division title, thanks to new sluggers such as Ryan Howard and Chase Utley, but were knocked out of the playoffs by the Colorado Rockies.
+Not until three years after they moved into Citizens Bank Park did the Phillies return to postseason competition.

 The Vet was also home of the Philadelphia Eagles, who had played in the University of Pennsylvania's Franklin Field from 1958 to 1970.
 (That ancient brick double-decker is still standing.)
 Overall, the sightlines were marginally better for football games than for baseball games, but in some of the lower-level seats on either side of the end zones, fans would have to look sideways to see a touchdown being made!
 That was the main downside of the "octorad" design, and was also a problem at Jack Murphy Stadium.
 The reconfiguration for football games at Veterans Stadium was accomplished by moving some sections from behind third base to left field, just as in San Diego.
 It was a clever scheme, but the result was just not a very good compromise between the two sports.
 About 3,000 retractable seats were added for football games, yielding a total capacity of just over 65,000.
 The Eagles played their last game in the Vet on January 19, 2003, when they were upset by the Tampa Bay Buccaneers, who went on to win the Super Bowl.